-In the creation of the program, I have worked hard with UA administrators to offer one of the lowest priced Masters of Science in GIS programs offered by a premier research university.
+In the creation of the program, I have worked hard with UA administrators to offer one of the lowest priced GIST programs offered by a premier research university.

 A one-year site license for ESRI software is provided to all students to aid in completing their work as well as access to the ESRI Virtual Campus courses.

-This in person MS-GIST program meets at night (6-9PM), and all MS-GIST students (online or in person) are regular graduate students in the School of Geography and Development.
-All in person courses meet in the School's Spatial Analysis Laboratory located on The University of Arizona's main campus in the new ENR2 building.
+All GIST students are part of the School of Geography and Development which is in the new ENR2 building.
 The School offers numerous academic and social events throughout the year in which you are encouraged to participate.
 In addition, UA is a highly ranked research and land grant university, offering a wide variety of activities and events which will enrich your academic experience.
 I look forward to working with you and hearing about your academic and professional success.

 ENR2 Building, S439